fdallac/selfish-mining-simulator/README.md

 Control variables are:
 - **attacker hashrate**, i.e. attacker computational mining power over the total of all the miners;
-- **attacker connection rate**, i.e. percentage of the blockchain the attacker has an advantage while release his branch
+- **attacker connection rate**, i.e. percentage of the blockchain the attacker has an advantage while release his branch;
-- **time horizon**, i.e. amount of days simulations are performed on
+- **time horizon**, i.e. amount of days simulations are performed on;
 - **no. of simulation**, i.e. quantity of reproduced single attacks (notice that low values, as 50, 100 or 200, are enough to obtain a good simulations, higher values are usefull to better visualize probability distributions).